SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Materials and Methods

-Our features used as model inputs could be divided into two disjoint sets: clinically derived phenotypes (CDPs), which are derived from physical examination, and image-derived phenotypes (IDPs) that are estimated from abdominal CT scans herein.
-The specific CDPs and IDPs used depended on the model class---broadly, we explored two categories of models, which we refer to as either $r$-type and $p$-type (Table \ref{table:model-inputs}). $r$-type models were trained on `$r$aw' data types (i.e. height and weight, for instance), while $p$-type models were trained on `$p$rocessed' data types (i.e. BMI).
-Comparing the performance of $r$- and $p$- type models could help us better understand if using derivative processed metrics that are better clinically correlated with T2DM risk could yield better model performance.
+Our model inputs can be divided into two disjoint sets: clinically derived phenotypes (CDPs), which are derived from physical examination, and image-derived phenotypes (IDPs) that are estimated from abdominal CT scans herein.
+The specific CDPs and IDPs used depended on the model class\textemdash broadly, we explored two categories of models, which we refer to as $r$-type and $p$-type. $r$-type models were trained on `raw' data types (CDPs: height, weight, race, gender, age, systolic blood pressure [SBP], diastolic blood pressure [DBP]; IDPs: liver CT attenuation, spleen CT attenuation, subcutaneous fat [SubQ Fat], visceral fat [Visc Fat]), while $p$-type models were trained on `processed' data types (CDPs: BMI, race, gender, age, SBP, DBP; IDPs: SHAD, SubQ Fat, Visc Fat).
+Comparing the performance of $r$- and $p$- type models could help us better understand if using derivative processed metrics that are better clinically correlated with T2DM risk yields better model performance.

-In Section \ref{subsection:dmclassification}, we train fully supervised classifier models that learn to classify T2DM patient status from feature inputs.
-Ground truth was determined from HbA1c measurements based on the cutoff values presented in Section \ref{subsection:riskfactors}.
-Classifier models were trained using a binary cross entropy loss function and evaluated based on their recall, precision, specificity, and overall accuracy.
-To assess model performance for hyperparameter tuning, we maximized the accuracy score on our validation partition consisting of $10\%$ of the overall data.
-Final hyperparameter values are described in Table \ref{table:hyperparameters-classification}.
-The same set of hyperparameters were used to train an additional set of models to classify prediabetic status, where patients that are either prediabetic or diabetic according to their HbA1c lab value are grouped into a single category.
-This second task suffers from more class imbalance and therefore allows us to explore relative model performance on imbalanced datasets.

-Separately in Section \ref{subsection:syntha1c}, we train fully supervised encoder models that learn to predict HbA1c values from feature inputs.
-These models were trained to minimize the $L_2$ loss relative to the patient's ground truth HbA1c lab measurement.
-The same loss function was also used for hyperparameter tuning through $k$=10-fold cross-validation from which the final values are reported in Table \ref{table:hyperparameters-syntha1c}.
-All model training was performed on an Apple M1 MacBook Air using the CPU alone.
+SynthA1c encoders were trained to minimize the $L_2$ distance from the ground truth HbA1c laboratory measurement, and evaluated using the root mean square error (RMSE) and Pearson correlation coefficient (PCC).
+We then compared the predicted SynthA1c values with the traditional HbA1c $\geq$ 6.5\% A1c diabetes cutoff to assess the utility of SynthA1c outputs in diagnosing T2DM.
+A $p$ value of $p<0.05$ was used to indicate statistical significance.